richarddavenport/store/docs/recipes/unit-testing.md

 ## Testing Asynchronous Actions

 It's also very easy to test asynchronous actions using Jasmine or Jest.
 The greatest features of these testing frameworks is a support of `async/await`.
 No one prevents you of using `async/await` + RxJS `toPromise` method that "converts" `Observable` to `Promise`.
-As an alternative you could you a `done` callback, Jasmine or Jest will wait until the `done` callback is called before finishing the test.
+As an alternative you could have a `done` callback, Jasmine or Jest will wait until the `done` callback is called before finishing the test.

 The below example is not really complex, but it clearly shows how to test asynchronous code using `async/await`: